-Check out our Fishing Guide Members here and our Lodging Members here to book accommodations for your next fishing trip.
+Make sure to check out our Fishing Guide Members here and our Lodging Members here to book your next fishing trip.

 Tell them Glacial Lakes & Prairies sent you!